"The Road to Ski Resort Mania" ~Snowmobile Edition~Learn more about "working vehicles" on the snow | Part 2

 3. The clever naming of snowmobiles

-The bright red snowmobile you often see is the "Pistenbullie" made by the German company Kessler, which has a large share of the snowmobile industry.
-The name comes from the word "bullie" meaning to bully, and it means "a machine that works so hard it bullies the mountains."
+The bright red snowmobile we often see, the "Pistenbuuri" from the German company Kessler, which holds a large market share in the industry, gets its name from "buuri," meaning "to torment" or "to abuse," signifying "a machine that works so hard it abuses the mountains."
+Not

-Not to be outdone by the power of the Pistenbullie, the Italian company Prinoto is always on the stylish side, and the names of its snowmobiles are also stylish.
-The names are perfectly matched to the characteristics and performance levels of the machines.
+to be outdone by the Pistenbuuri's market share, the Italian company Prinot, which is pursuing a stylish approach, also has a sophisticated way of naming its snowmobiles.
+The names are perfectly chosen to match the characteristics and performance level of each machine.

 LEITWOLF / LEITWOLF X